-Photo 1.1.
-Cryostat outer vacuum case extension shield with transit plate in position C Removing the transit-plate Please refer to Photo 1.1 Invert the cryostat to allow access to the bottom-plate.
-The weight of the cryostat should not be allowed to rest on any of the top-plate fittings.
-Rather it should be supported by the top lifting handle.
-To avoid marking the chrome handle, stand the cryostat on something to protect it such as soft tissue / cloth or bubble wrap.
-The aluminium transit base-plate should be removed by removing the socket head screws holding it in place and carefully lifting it off of the cryostat.
-Fitting the outer vacuum chamber, 77K, 40K and 4.2K radiation shield and base-plates Please refer to Photos 1.2, 1.3 and 1.4 The TK1865M split case cryostat has a room temperature outer vacuum casing (OVC) extension and base-plate, a liquid nitrogen cooled 77K radiation shield extension and base-plate, a gas cooled 40K radiation shield extension and base-plate and a liquid helium cooled 4.2K radiation shield extension and base-plate.
-The radiation shield extensions are already fixed in place for transit.
-The radiation shield base plates should be fixed in place using the screws and the 6 black nylon radiation shield base-plate support spacers provided.
-Use the eight countersunk hex bolts for the 77K radiation shield base plate.
-It is important to check that the OVC base-plate O-ring is in place, is clean, has vacuum grease applied and that the O-ring seating is free of contamination, marks and scratches.
-The screws locating the OVC base-plate should not be over-tightened, as this can distort the O-ring and perhaps cause vacuum leaks.
-If the screws are equally tightened, it is normal for a small gap to show between the lip of the OVC base-plate and the bottom of the cryostat casing.
+Photo 1.2.
+Cryostat with transit plate in position The aluminium transit base-plate should be removed by removing the socket head screws holding it in place and carefully lifting it off of the cryostat.
+Fitting the outer vacuum chamber, 77K and 40K radiation shield base-plates.
+Photos 1.3 and 1.4 The TK1875 cryostat has a room temperature outer vacuum casing (ovc) base-plate, a liquid nitrogen cooled 77K radiation base-plate and a gas cooled 40K radiation shield base-plate.
+The radiation shield base plates should be fixed in place using the screws and bolts provided in the spares kit.
+It is important to check that the ovc base-plate O-ring is in place, is clean and has vacuum grease applied, and that the O-ring seating is free of contamination, marks and scratches.
+The screws locating the ovc base-plate should not be over-tightened, as this can distort the O-ring and perhaps cause vacuum leaks.
+If the screws are equally tightened, it is normal for a small gap to show between the lip of the ovc base-plate and the bottom of the cryostat casing.